We’re living in the Information Age, a time-period where enhanced interconnectivity reshapes the way we connect with our customers.

 More than half of your website traffic is coming from mobile devices.
 If your website isn’t responsive, you’ll lose that traffic straight away.
 So, use responsive design to improve your odds of achieving long-term success.

 Understanding the best on-page techniques before you build your site will result in a more efficient design.
-However, it’s never too late to revive your existing website with these on-page SEO techniques.
+However, it’s never too late to revive your existing website with these on-page SEO expert techniques.
 If you don’t have time or not sure how to implement these strategies, let a professional help you out.